TECHNICAL ARCHIVES - CLI REFERENCE

 --prd-content "$(cat requirements.md)" \

---user-feedback "Add security requirements" \
+--user-feedback "Add more security protocols" \

 --var FOCUS="security" \